March 19, 2026

 A significant injury to your lower back can also set the stage for spinal stenosis.
 Trauma from a car accident, a fall, or a sports injury can cause fractures or dislocations of the vertebrae.
 The resulting inflammation and swelling can immediately narrow the spinal canal and put pressure on your nerves.
 Over time, the healing process itself can contribute to the problem.
 Scar tissue from a past injury or even a previous spinal surgery can build up and take up valuable space within the canal.
 Our approach to physical medicine focuses on proper healing to help manage these long-term effects.

-Lifestyle Factors That Increase Your Risk
+Lifestyle Habits That Increase Your Risk

 While you can't stop the aging process, certain factors can influence how quickly your spine changes.
 Spinal stenosis is most common in people over 50, affecting a large percentage of the population as they get older.
 A sedentary lifestyle can lead to weak core and back muscles, which provide less support for your spine and may accelerate degenerative changes.
 Similarly, jobs that involve heavy lifting can speed up wear-and-tear.
 Addressing these factors is a key part of a functional medicine approach, which looks at how your daily habits, including maintaining a healthy weight, impact your overall spinal health and put extra stress on your discs.